 There are various types of Singapore work visas ranging from work permits for the lower-skilled labourers, to P1 and P2 category Employment Passes to attract niche, high-calibre professionals with good credentials in both education and work experience.

 To help you get a better understanding of the various work visa schemes available in Singapore and which work visa is most suitable for your needs, here’s a quick summary.

 Also known as Singapore E pass or EP, this is the main type of Singapore work visa issued to foreign professionals, managerial personnel (managing directors, general managers, CEOs), executives or specialists who wish to work in Singapore.
-To be eligible, salary must be above S$3,000.
+To be eligible, applicants must meet MOM’s salary and educational criteria, among others.

 This is a special type of Employment Pass issued to top tier individuals based on their merits.
 The PEP is independent of any employer; hence the PEP pass holder can switch employers without affecting the status of the pass, and is also entitled to stay in Singapore for up to 6 months in between jobs and evaluate opportunities.
 With effect of 1 December 2012, the PEP is issued for a period of 3 years (down from 5 years), and is non renewable thereafter.
 The qualifying salary threshold has also been bumped up, from S34,000 per annum to a whopping S$144,000 per annum.